 The last two editions of Arte-Factual dealt with the art and archaeology of the very first Tomb Raider game.
-In this latest edition, I’ll be writing about one of the many collectable relics Lara comes across in the 2013 reboot: a Ban Chiang vase.
+In this latest edition, I’ll be writing about one of the many collectable relics Lara comes across in the latest game: a Ban Chiang vase.

 We don’t really know how this ancient vase ended up on the island but Lara correctly identifies it as being from Thailand.
 Perhaps she had seen a similar vase in a museum or had visited the Ban Chiang archaeological site in Thailand’s Udon Thani Province during her time as a student.
 What we do know is that the vase seen in the game is a classic example of the Ban Chiang ceramic tradition that stretches back over hundreds of years.
 The earliest Ban Chiang pottery, which dates as far back as the early 3rd millennium BC, was black, cord-marked, and decorated with incised geometric and spiral motifs whilst later pottery was characterized by its hand painted red-on-buff designs.